phamthanhtrang2710-collab/Secure-Multi-Site-Web-Hosting-Infrastructure/README.md

 # Secure Multi-Site Web Hosting Infrastructure
+Before undertaking this project, I wondered, "How can a business host multiple websites on a single server while ensuring security, isolation, and cost-effectiveness?"

-In this project, I will build a secure multi-website hosting system on an Ubuntu server.
-The system uses Apache VirtualHosts to deploy and operate two independent WordPress websites, mine.com and minephp.com, each configured with a MariaDB database and a separate database account to ensure security and efficient management.
-Besides, SSL/TLS will be implemented to enable HTTPS, encrypting data transmitted between users and the server, thus enhancing system security.
+That's the main reason I started this project, by designing and deploying a secure multi-site hosting environment on an Ubuntu server using the LAMP stack (including Linux, Apache, MariaDB, and PHP).
+This solution hosts two independent WordPress websites, mine.com and minephp.com, via Apache VirtualHosts, with a MariaDB database and separate database users for each site.

+HTTPS is enabled using SSL/TLS to secure data transmission and protect user communications.
+This project highlights my practical experience in Linux system administration, web hosting, database security, and real-world infrastructure deployment.

+Continue exploring the sections below to learn how I designed, deployed, and secured this multi-website hosting environment.

+# Project Objectives

+* Fully deploy a LAMP Stack environment.

+* Host multiple websites on a single Linux server.

+* Configure Apache VirtualHosts to isolate each website.

+* Deploy WordPress to each website.

+* Apply SSL/TLS encryption to secure connections.

+* Redirect all HTTP traffic to HTTPS.

+* Implement database security measures according to best practices.

+* Configure file and directory access permissions on Linux.

+* Test and verify the functionality and availability of services.

+* Document the deployment process and troubleshooting steps thoroughly.

 # Architecture
 WebServer: